pjayajothi/Email-Phishing/README.md

 ### Key Business Metrics: False positive/negative rates if using these features for automated detection

 ## Notes:
-•	Dataset contains ~500,000 non-phishing ("safe") emails from the Enron Email Dataset and ~20,000 phishing and safe emails from the Phishing Email Dataset
+•	Dataset contains ~500,000 non-phishing ("safe") emails from the Enron Email Dataset and ~20,000 phishing and safe emails from the Phishing Email Dataset<br>
-•	Source of dataset: <a href="https://www.kaggle.com/datasets/ethancratchley/email-phishing-dataset">Email Phishing Dataset</a>
+•	Source of dataset: <a href="https://www.kaggle.com/datasets/ethancratchley/email-phishing-dataset">Email Phishing Dataset</a> by Ethan Cratchley<br>

 ## Analysis Approach
 ### 1. Data Exploration (SQL & Excel)<br>